Survey and Workshop

 In a second project stage the researchers conducted personal interviews with selected Iraqi historians, focusing on their special research interests and methodologies.
 Together with the interviewees, they also looked into the challenges of academic historical research in Iraq and collected ideas for future research collaborations.

 The findings gained in these two project phases will help to formulate recommendations to further strengthen the humanities in Iraq and history in particular.
-The results will also serve as a framework for future collaborations between Iraqi and German historians: From 11 to 13 July 2019, a workshop will bring together German and Iraqi historians at the University of Heidelberg.
+The results also served as a framework for future collaborations between Iraqi and German historians: From 11 to 13 July 2019, a workshop brought together German and Iraqi historians at the University of Heidelberg.

-An article on the results of the first project phase will be published in the Journal des Verbandes der Historikerinnen und Historiker Deutschlands (forthcoming July 2019).
+An article on the results of the first project phase is published in the Journal des Verbandes der Historikerinnen und Historiker Deutschlands (July 2019).

 DATE and Venue of the project

 Symposium with Iraqi and German historians